At least 16 killed in Boko Haram raids on Lake Chad villages

 The group has stepped up attacks in countries around the lake in recent months in response to a regional offensive by Nigeria, Cameroon, Chad and Niger to subdue the six-year-old insurgency.

-“Medi was attacked by men on motorised boats,” the security source said.
+“Medi was attacked by men on motorized boats,” the security source said.
 “The army returned fire and killed 13 assailants.
 Some soldiers were wounded.”

 “The same day, three people in Blarigi village had their throats slit by suspected Boko Haram fighters,” he said, adding that some 2,000 inhabitants of Fitine island on the lake were forced to flee following attacks which razed the village.